XavierSpycy/NumPyNMF/README.md

 ```bash
 $ python app.py
 ```
+Alternatively, explore our space hosted on the Hugging Face platform:

+<a href="https://huggingface.co/spaces/XavierSpycy/NumPyNMF-Showcase">🤗 Space</a>

 Engage directly with our algorithm in a few easy steps:
 - Step 1.
 Select your desired parameters on the left side;